-eCA is operated by the Company.
-Its financial responsibilities are the responsibilities of the Company.
+eCA is operated by CHT.
+Its financial responsibilities are the responsibilities of CHT.
 No insurance policies have been taken out yet for the eCA certificate business.
 Insurance will be added in the future as required by competent authority regulations.

 9.2.2 Other Assets